EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/led_safety.md

 ## Your Responsibilities

-1. **Do not modify the hardware.** Changing components or resistors voids all safety guarantees.
+1. **Do not modify the hardware.** Changing components or resistors voids all safety guarantees and may lead to unsafe conditions.
-2. **Verify functionality before use.** Use an IR-sensitive camera to confirm all LEDs are on and of equal brightness.
+2. **Verify functionality before use.** Use an IR-sensitive camera to confirm all LEDs are on and of equal brightness and the view of your eye is not completely washed out.
 3. **Perform periodic inspections** to ensure IR emitters have not damaged and remain equal brightness.

 ---